n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awssqs.md

 # AWS SQS

-The AWS SQS node allows you to automate work in the AWS SNS platform and integrate AWS SNS with other applications. n8n has built-in support for a wide range of AWS SNS features, which includes basic operations like publishing messages.
+The AWS SQS node allows you to automate work in the AWS SNS platform and integrate AWS SNS with other applications. n8n has built-in support for a wide range of AWS SNS features, including publishing messages.

 On this page, you'll find a list of operations the AWS SNS node supports and links to more resources.